flavioroma/wazoku_test/readme.md

 ## Getting started

-To get started with the code, extract the zip file to a directory on your local machine (e.g. `/tmp/wazoku_test`).
+Copying the repository

+Due to the public nature of forks we suggest you duplicate the repo rather then forking it.
+You will need to create your own repo e.g. `[your_github_username]/wazoku_test` and then clone this repo `chrispbailey/wazoku_test` and push the code into your new one.
+You can follow the steps for doing this here: https://help.github.com/articles/duplicating-a-repository/

+Before proceeded be aware that this exercise assumes you are using a linux machine with [pip](https://pip.pypa.io/en/stable) and [virtualenv](https://virtualenv.pypa.io/en/stable/) installed.

-Create a new virtualenv in this checked out repo.
+Create a new virtualenv in your checked out repo.

-    cd /tmp/wazoku_test
+    cd /[path_to]/wazoku_test
     virtualenv .